rtaormina/waterwatch/docs/load_testing/pt-export-001.md

 ## Expected Result
-The endpoint is able to serve the searches and downloads of at least 10 researcher users simultaneously.
+The endpoint is capable of serving searches and downloads for at least 10 researcher users simultaneously.

 ## Actual Result
 The normal search requests that only show aggregated data and do not download anything get served properly, however the downloads time out.